-Similar to states who join international initiatives such as the UNFCC's Paris Agreement on climate change, firms are increasingly turning to public-private regulatory initiatives in order to signal their commitment to self-regulation.
+Similar to states who join international initiatives such as the UNFCC's Paris Agreement on climate change, firms are increasingly partnering with IGOs and national regulatory agencies via public-private governance initiatives in order to signal their commitment to self-regulation.
 Like the Paris Agreement, however, such initiatives are often derided as window dressing; in this view, firms enjoy the reputational benefits of membership while failing to implement substantive reforms.
 Scholars critical of the UNGC, for example, label this practice "bluewashing" (Berliner and Prakash, 2015).

-In this paper, I show that the positive reputational benefits associated with joining regulatory initiatives can actually induce firms to improve their social responsibility.
-First, I introduce responsiveness - the extent to which firms issue public responses to stakeholder allegations of human rights and environmental misconduct - as a meaningful measure of social responsibility.
+In this paper, I show that the positive reputational benefits associated with joining regulatory initiatives can actually induce firms to improve their ESG performance.
+First, I introduce responsiveness - the extent to which firms issue public responses to stakeholder allegations of misconduct - as a meaningful measure of ESG performance.
 I then argue that membership in private regulatory initiatives can increase firms' responsiveness via the legitimation function.
 Firms who join initiatives that are seen as possessing legitimate social purpose will be able to coopt that legitimacy; firms who are perceived as legitimate face lower reputational costs for taking accountability for (or at least publicly acknowledging) claims made against them, and thus are more likely to do so.
-Empirically, I examine the effects of membership in a shallow but highly legitimate initiative (the UNGC) on firms' responsiveness to concerns brought to them through the BHRRC.
+Empirically, I examine the effects of membership in a shallow but highly legitimate initiative (the UNGC) on firms'

+responsiveness to concerns brought to them through the BHRRC.
 I find that membership in the initiative has a substantial positive effect on the probability that a firm responds to a given claim.